lml/fine_print/README.md

 ## Customization

-You can customize FinePrint's stylesheets, javascripts, views, controllers and even models to suit your needs.
+You can customize FinePrint's stylesheets, javascripts, views and even controllers to suit your needs.

 Run the following command to copy a part of FinePrint into your main application: